Autumn Theatre Picks

 By Daniel Jenkins

 With summer now a distant memory, the days are getting shorter and the nights are getting longer.
 So what better way to fill your evenings than with a trip to the theatre?
-Without further ado, from pantomimes to tragedies, musicals to comedies, here are our 2016 theatre picks for the autumn season…
+Without further ado, from pantomimes to tragedies, musicals to comedies, here are our 2016 Autumn theatre picks …

 If you’re looking for an exciting musical that ticks all of the right boxes, then look no further than The Lion King at the Lyceum Theatre in the heart of London’s West End.
 With stunning choreography and a tremendous score, The Lion King has been wowing audiences all over the world since opening on Broadway in 1997.